rubberband75/skip_elixir_coding_challenge/README.md

 # Pop

 This is a coding exercise to test your understanding of two parts of our current tech stack.
 These parts are React and Elixir/Phoenix.
 In the Javascript code, React, ReactRedux, ReactRouter have already been included.
 For CSS, we use [`TailwindCSS`](https://tailwindcss.com/), so we'd appreciate it if you attempted to use [`TailwindCSS`](https://tailwindcss.com/) for your styling.
-You do not have to Redux or ReactRouter, but can if you want.
+You do not have to use Redux or ReactRouter, but can if you want.
 For server code only Phoenix and Phoenix.HTML have been added.

 ## To get the Phoenix server started